“Stop the Franchise Sellout!”

 FRANCHISE: The territory and infrastructure involved in a license granted to an individual or group to market and profit off of a company’s goods or services; the license itself.

-FRANCHISE AGREEMENT: A utility is granted the exclusive use of public rights of way for transmission and distribution, as well as the right to install and maintain wires, poles, power lines, and underground gas and electric lines within the city limits, like San Diego.
+FRANCHISE AGREEMENT: A utility is granted the exclusive use of city infrastructure for transmission and distribution, as well as the right to install and maintain wires, poles, power lines, and underground gas and electric lines within the city limits, like San Diego.

 INVITATION TO BID: A request for utilities, like SDG&E, to make a bid on San Diego’s power franchise.

 UTILITY: An organization supplying the community with electricity, gas, water, or sewerage.